-Even though the new Stratus has more capability, it features a smaller case size, better GPS performance and better ADS-B reception.
-It's also more heat-resistant, with a built-in fan.
+The new Stratus packs more capability into a smaller case size with better GPS performance and better ADS-B reception.
+The Stratus 2 is also more heat-resistant with the help of a built-in fan.

-ForeFlight Mobile 5.1 will also unlock traffic on the first generation Stratus portable ADS-B receiver.
-With certified ADS-B out options now available for aircraft, pilots can equip with an “out” transponder – such as the FreeFlight Ranger TX - and get a very useful traffic picture.
+ForeFlight Mobile 5.1 (or higher) will also unlock traffic on the first generation Stratus portable ADS-B receiver.
+With certified ADS-B out options now available for aircraft, pilots can equip with an “out” transponder and get a very useful traffic picture.
 Without this “out” equipment, however, pertinent traffic is rarely visible since ADS-B towers remain silent until contacted by an aircraft equipped with ADS-B “out” capability.

 Both the first and second generation Stratus are capable ADS-B weather receivers.
 The second generation Stratus adds a second (1090 MHz) radio for receiving more air-to-air traffic, adds an AHRS to support the Appareo Horizon app, and gives the pilot the ability to remote the GPS antenna to provide for additional mounting options.
 The case on the second generation Stratus also includes a fan inside the case to make it more heat-resistant.